What, Why and When?

 The rates used to calculate your energy bills are made up of both usage rates and supply charges.

 Rates are also known as tariffs.
-View more information on tariff structures.
+For more information go to our tariff pages.

 Most energy retailers review their rates annually: